smtcoq/smtcoq.github.io/capi.md

 currently supports the logic `QF_UFLIA` of SMT-LIB2: propositional logic with the theories of equality and linear integer arithmetic.

+> [!NOTE]
-> Note: we plan to add support for bit vectors and arrays in the short
+> We plan to add support for bit vectors and arrays in the short term,
-> term, and universal quantifiers and the mid-term.
+> and universal quantifiers and the mid-term.

 It means that two sorts are built-in: `sort("Bool")` and `sort("Int")`.
 New uninterpreted sorts can be added by: